sohaamir/sohaamir.github.io/_news/announcement_3.md

 related_posts: false
 ---

-🎉 Very excited to have started my 4-year MRC-funded PhD at the Centre for Human Brain Health, University of Birmingham!
+🎉 Excited to have started my 4-year MRC-funded PhD at the [Centre for Human Brain Health](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx), University of Birmingham!